HP Garage

 The HP Garage is a private museum where the company Hewlett-Packard (HP) was founded.
 It is located at 367 Addison Avenue in Palo Alto, California.
 It is considered to be the "Birthplace of Silicon Valley".
 In the 1930s, Stanford University and its Dean of Engineering Frederick Terman began encouraging faculty and graduates to stay in the area instead of leaving California, and develop a high-tech region.
 HP founders Bill Hewlett and David Packard are considered the first Stanford students who took Terman's advice.

 The garage has since been designated a California Historical Landmark and is listed on the National Register of Historic Places.
 Though not open for public tours, the property can be viewed from the sidewalk and driveway.

 History

-The home, originally designated as 367 Addison Avenue, was first occupied in 1905 by Dr. John Spencer, his wife Ione, and their two adult daughters.
-Dr. Spencer became Palo Alto's first mayor in 1909.
+The home, originally designated as 367 Addison Avenue, was first occupied in 1905 by John Spencer, his wife Ione, and their two adult daughters.
+John Spencer became Palo Alto's first mayor in 1909.
 In 1918, the house was divided into two separate apartments, numbered 367 and 369.

 In 1937, David "Dave" Packard, then 25 years old, visited William "Bill" Hewlett in Palo Alto and the pair had their first business meeting.
 Both men attended Stanford University, where its Dean of Engineering Frederick Terman encouraged his students to establish their own electronics companies in the area instead of leaving California.